anyuzer/draft-ra-wiki/development/npm.md

 # Publishing NPM package

 ## Why
 We need to be able to share code in different applications and version the shared code.
 Distributing these them as NPM packages is the approach we agreed on.
-However, we currently don't have a pipeline to publish our npm packages.
-Developers/Package maintainers are publishing packages manually.

 ## What
 A package is just a directory with one or more files in it, that also has a file called "package.json" with some metadata about this package.
 A typical application, such as a website, will depend on dozens or hundreds of packages.
 These packages are often small.
 The general idea is that you create a small building block which solves one problem and solves it well.
 This makes it possible for you to compose larger, custom solutions out of these small, shared building blocks.